 This K-factor calculator will assist you in finding the K-factor for sheet metal.
 Sheet metal is the building block of structures, from forming the body of automobiles to the skin of aircraft wings.
-The roofs on the house or the geyser that supplies water for your warm showers and baths all use sheet metal for the fabrication process.
+The roofs on the house (cf. roofing calculator) or the geyser that supplies water for your warm showers and baths all use sheet metal for the fabrication process.
 Other applications of sheet metal include piping, medical equipment, machine components, and transformers used in power transmission.

 First, the metal is worked into thin sheets for the uses mentioned above and more.
 It could be any metal as per the demand and loads, but the most commonly manufactured sheets are aluminum, brass, copper, and steel sheets.
 These sheets undergo different fabrication processes like bending, forming, and punching and are also joined together using welding.

 The focus of this article is the K-factor associated with the sheet metal bending process.
 K-factor deals with the position of the neutral axis, and in this article, you'll learn how to calculate the K-factor.

 Before we get into the K-factor, let's look at the bending process for a sheet.
 You can perform bending using a press brake machine or a bending machine.
 A press brake consists of a punch and die: the punch presses the sheet down into the die to bend the sheet.
 The punch and die must be compatible to ensure accuracy and safety.

 Let's consider the cross-section of a sheet: the sheet's neutral axis is the line that passes through the points where the stresses and strains are exactly zero.
 As the punch presses the sheet onto the die, the sheet begins to bend, and the neutral axis shifts.